onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 ## Why
 Preact has a familar API as React using pattern like ES6 classes and Functional Components without anything else like `React.createClass`.
 At the same time the team behind Preact also provides a helper package for migration from React.
 Preact is highly optimized focusing in on the key parts that makes React so great.
 This is why we think Preact is the perfect first choice when moving off of React to an MIT licensed framework.

-## Switch to Preact is as easy as a CLI
+## Switch to Preact with just one command line
 You can migrate from React to Preact with just one command using [`bye-react`](https://github.com/colinmcd94/bye-react).
 More specifically, this tool switches the project over to `preact-compat`, the "compatibility layer that makes React-based modules work with Preact, without any code changes".

 ```